Wage Calculator

 How do I calculate hours worked from start and end times?

 Subtract the start time from the end time, then deduct any unpaid meal or rest break.
-For example, 9:00 AM to 5:00 PM with a 30-minute break is 7.5 net hours.
-This calculator does that automatically across all your shifts for the week.
+For example, 8:30 AM to 5:00 PM with a 30-minute unpaid break equals 8.0 net hours worked.
+In decimal form that same shift is 8.0 hours — if the break were 45 minutes, the result would be 7.75 hours.
+This calculator does that arithmetic automatically for every shift you enter and sums them into a weekly total, so you can check an entire roster in one pass.

 What is the standard overtime rate in Australia?